bnagar-px/kubevirt-benchmark/README.md

 ## Prerequisites

 ### Software Requirements
-- OpenShift Container Platform 4.x with OpenShift Virtualization
+- OpenShift Container Platform 4.x with OpenShift Virtualization (or Kubernetes with KubeVirt)
-- Portworx Enterprise 2.x or later and PX-CSI installed
-- Python 3.6 or later
-- Go 1.21 or later (for building virtbench CLI)
+- Any CSI-compatible storage provider with a configured StorageClass
+- **Python 3.8 or higher** (required - scripts will exit if version is below 3.8)
 - kubectl CLI configured with cluster access
 - Bash shell (for helper scripts)

+> **⚠️ Important:** Python 3.8+ is a hard requirement.
+The scripts will check for this and exit with an error if Python version is below 3.8.

 ### Cluster Requirements
 - Sufficient cluster resources to run test VMs
-- Portworx storage classes configured
+- At least one StorageClass configured (any CSI-compatible storage)
-- OpenShift Virtualization operator installed
+- OpenShift Virtualization operator installed (or KubeVirt on vanilla Kubernetes)
 - Network connectivity between test pods and VMs

 ### Permissions